keenhenry/keenhenry.github.io/_posts/2024-10-20-albania-trip.md

 - Didn't expect long queues at the custom control
 - Didn't expect the long wait at picking up the luggage
-- Didn't rent the original car that I booked
+- Didn't rent the original car that I booked - I somehow booked the car from the wrong airport
 - Didn't expect the car is empty return on empty ...
 - GPS signal not stable which makes navigation not working smoothly
 - Took longer than expected to find our accommodation